scholtz-gnome/simplygrow-ui/README.md

 # SimplyGrow UI

-A library of React components and hooks built in TypeScript and CSS.
+A library of React components, hooks and utility functions built with TypeScript and CSS Modules.

 # Setup